CoverWeb/About-CoverWeb/README.md

 #CoverWeb

 CoverWeb is a personal brand for quality software.
-Originally started aroung 5 years ago as a hosting company and then recently adjusted to be an umbrella brand.
+Originally started around 5 years ago as a hosting company and then recently adjusted to be an umbrella brand.